-The ability to make money as a photographer, like a YouTuber or Instagrammer, is all about harnessing that same creativity at the heart of your work and applying it to the monetisation of your talents.
+The ability to make money online as a photographer by selling your photos online is all about harnessing the creativity at the heart of your work and applying it to the monetization of your talents.

-It can seem hard to make it when anyone with the newest iPhone can call themselves a “photographer” and everyone is using some sort of free photo editing software.
-But success, for most creators who turn to entrepreneurship, comes down to three things:
+It can seem hard to make it when anyone with the newest iPhone and access to free photo editing software can call themselves a photographer, but success for most creators who turn to entrepreneurship comes down to three things:

 - Finding your niche

 This guide will explore some of the things you should know about how to sell your photography online, with resources to help you find the best way to sell photos online, such as online selling sites where you can list your photos.

 How to sell photos online

 Best Places to Sell Photos Online and Make Money

 Licensing is one of the most popular ways to “sell” your photos online to brands, publishers, or anyone who might have an interest in using your photos for their own purposes.